apache/nuttx/fs/nxffs/README.txt

 FIOC_REFORMAT:  Will force the flash to be erased and a fresh, empty NXFFS file system to be written on it.
 FIOC_OPTIMIZE:  Will force immediate repacking of the file system.
-This will increase the amount of wear on the FLASH if you use this!
+This will avoid the delays to repack the file system in the emergency case when all of the FLASH memory has been used.
+Instead, you can defer the garbage collection to time when the system is not busy.
+Calling this function on a thrashing file system will increase the amount of wear on the FLASH if you use this frequently!

 Things to Do
 ============

 - The statfs() implementation is minimal.
-It whould have some calcuation of the f_bfree, f_bavail, f_files, f_ffree return values.
+It should have some calculation of the f_bfree, f_bavail, f_files, f_ffree return values.
 - There are too many allocs and frees.
 More structures may need to be pre-allocated.